raspishake/rsudp/docs/_sources/settings.rst.txt

 :code:`"fwd_alarms": true` will forward :code:`ALARM` and :code:`RESET` messages.
 These can both be set to true simultaneously.

+To take advantage of this forwarding capability in another piece of software, it may help to consult the :ref:`message-types`.

 `Back to top ↑ <#top>`_